mauli/Node-Express-Sample/readme.txt

 5. Acces Mongo DB
 6. Logging
 7. Clustering to take advantage of multi core
+8. using GLOB pattern and gulp for automating tasks(hinting,minifying etc)

 Other concepts to include
 1. Use Reddis/memcached cache for token management